Gathering and Submitting Letters of Recommendation

 For many programs it is acceptable (and occasionally preferred) that you include a letter from a work, internship, or volunteer supervisor.
 Check with individual programs for related policies.

-Take the direct approach
+Take the direct but polite approach

 What information to provide your recommenders